De novo domestication: Definition

 De novo domestication refers to the process by which wild species are intentionally transformed into domesticated varieties.
 The majority of domesticated species has been under domestication for millennia, with the first animal, the dog, having been under domestication for between 40,000-30,000 years, and the first plants since the start of the Neolithic Revolution, approximately 12,000 years ago.
-This initial process of domestication is hypothesized to have been a passive process, resulting from the subconcious selection of individuals performing better in agricultural contexts.
+This initial process of domestication is hypothesized to have been a passive process, resulting from the subconscious selection of individuals performing better in agricultural contexts.
 The scientific field of de novo domestication seeks to domesticate new species in an accelerated manner as opposed to over the course of thousands of years, as more domesticated species may provide an advantage to humanity, especially in agriculture.
 Newly domesticated crop species may allow for alternatives to agricultural extensification in regions where yields are plateauing, make agricultural systems more resilient to climate change, and increase the sustainability of agriculture.

-It is important to note that de novo domestication does not only happen in a scientific context, but that the active domestication of new species is also performed by farmers, especially in the Global South.
+De novo domestication does not only happen in a scientific context, but that the active domestication of new species is also performed by farmers, especially in the Global South.
 The collection and subsequent agricultural integration of traditionally wild-gathered food plants still happens to this day, and also constitutes de novo domestication.

-The terminology in the scientific field of domestication is improperly standardized, with the same term meaning different things to different scientists.
+The terminology in the scientific field of domestication is seen as inconsistent and non-standardized, with the same term meaning different things to different scientists.
 This means that in some cases, de novo domestication is solely used for species that have no history of domestication, while in other cases, it can be used to describe further studies into semi-domesticated crops, which already have gone through (early) stages of domestication.